markuched13/markuched13.github.io/posts/bof/pwnshop.md

 Our input is overwriting the new line character and leaking address

-But the address it leaks is &DAT_001040c0 which is the pointer to local_20
+But the address it leaks is `&DAT_001040c0` which is the pointer to `local_20`

+Also note that `DAT_001040c0` is in the `.bss` section of the binary

 We know that pie is enabled so first we need to get the pie base address before we can continue exploitation

+So the idea is that the value that is being leaked is going to be `&DAT_001040c0` with that we can calculate the piebase address

+Using ghidra i get the offset of the `&DAT_001040c0` section which is `0x40c0`

+Here's the script to leak the pie base address [Leak](https://github.com/markuched13/markuched13.github.io/blob/main/solvescript/htb/pwn/pwnshop/pie_leak.py)

+Now lets do some exploitation 🤓

 Lets get the offset